-The Plaza de América of Seville is a very beautiful space located at the south end of the María Luisa Park.
-It consists of wonderful gardens, arbours and buildings erected for the Ibero-American Exposition of 1929.
+The "Plaza de América" of Seville is a place of great beauty on the southern edge of the Parque de María Luisa.
+It consists of wonderful gardens, roundles and buildings built for the 1929 Ibero-American Exhibition.

-Likewise, the Plaza de América can be used to hold sports, social and cultural events such as exhibitions, concerts or promotional events like product or service launches.
+The "Plaza de América" can also be used for sports events or cultural events, such as exhibitions, concerts or product or service presentations.

 Consorcio Turismo de Sevilla (Administration)

-+34 955 471 265
+Telephone: +34 955 471 265